 Belfast

-Richard Lusty - Chair
+Lisa McKenna - Chair

 Alan Laird

-Alan is a senior manager within Ulster Bank, A career banker with over 20 years experience within the organisation, he has held a number of positions across Risk, Business Banking, Retail and Restructuring.
+Alan is a Senior Manager within Ulster Bank.
+A career banker with over 20 years' experience within the organisation, he has held a number of positions across Risk, Business Banking, Retail and Restructuring.

 Alan also holds a Chartered Banker designation and has represented Ulster Bank on the Belfast Regional Committee for the past 10 years.